genavarov/lama/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `litecoind` for your own use.
+You can ignore this section if you are building `lamacoind` for your own use.

-litecoind/lamacoin-cli binaries are not included in the Lamacoin-Qt.app bundle.
+lamacoind/lamacoin-cli binaries are not included in the Lamacoin-Qt.app bundle.

-If you are building `litecoind` or `Lamacoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `lamacoind` or `Lamacoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: